-- 4.1.1.1 All laboratory users, including visitors, must wear approved eye protection when the potential exists for eye injury (chemical use, high/low temperature, high/low pressure, compressed gas use, vibrating or rotating apparatus use, and continuous operations).
-Safety goggles/glasses or prescription glasses with side shields may be used as appropriate. - 4.1.1.2 Contact lens use refer to Standard Operating Procedure for each Department. - 4.1.1.3 Face shields and/or standing guards must be available where face or neck protection is required.
+4.1.1.1 All laboratory users, including visitors, must wear approved eye protection when the potential exists for eye injury (chemical use, high/low temperature, high/low pressure, compressed gas use, vibrating or rotating apparatus use, and continuous operations).
+Safety goggles/glasses or prescription glasses with side shields may be used as appropriate.

+4.1.1.2 Contact lens use - Use of contact lenses are not allowed in labs where fumes or vapors may permeate the lens and cause damage to the eyes of the wearer.

+4.1.1.3 Face shields and/or standing guards must be available where face or neck protection is required.
 Safety glasses or splash goggles must be worn with face shields/standing guards.